thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 When all of the above has been executed, we call the feature **Done Done**.

 The implementation of a feature starts with the creation of a branch.
 The feature grows on that branch.
-Upon completion of the feature it goes through a manual gating process called a *Code Review*, also known as a *Pull Request*.
+Upon completion of the feature, it goes through a manual gating process called a *Code Review*, also known as a *Pull Request*.
 When the gating process is successful, the feature branch gets merged back into mainline.
 This aligns with *GitHub Flow*'s definition of a feature branch.
 It is, nevertheless, easy to slip out of merging after 24 hours.